MariusZerni/project-4/README.md

   }
 ```

-- And finaly I'm sending the data to the data base:
+- On submit, a POST endpoint is invoked to save the profile:
 ```js
   handleSubmit = (e) => {
     e.preventDefault()